RashidAwan11/ShoesSpy---github/content/knowledge-base/how-to-seal-paint-on-shoes-top-guide.md

 ## Things To Consider For Sealing Your Shoes With Paint!

 * Be sure to select a sealer that is best suited for your needs.
-* Make sure the surface you are painting is clean and free of dirt.
+* Make sure the surface you are painting is clean and <a href="https://www.usatoday.com/story/news/2019/07/03/my-shoes-dirty-studies-suggest-theyre-covered-fecal-bacteria/1637780001/" target="_blank" rel = "nofollow" rel="noopener">free of dirt</a>.
 * Apply the base coat, sealant, and top coat (if desired) in thin, even layers.
 * Allow each layer to dry completely before moving on to the next.
 * For extra protection, apply a clear coat of nail polish over the entire surface of the shoe.